JWS Consulting is a division of Johnson Winter & Slattery providing commercial consulting services.

 Stewart Grieve, Reynah Tang, Richard Gelski and Prashanth Kainthaje are named as leading lawyers in Tax Law.

-Richard Gelski is listed as a leading lawyer in the category of Taxation.
+Richard Gelski is listed as a leading lawyer for Tax Law.

 In the Federal budget handed down on Tuesday 8 May 2018, Treasurer Scott Morrison announced major changes to “better target” the research & development (R&D) tax incentive.